 I bough this in January and was really excited to start my adventure here!
 The North Island was good and Taane as THE BEST driver I ever had.
 He taught me alot and I fele.
 Incredibly priveleged to have known him.
 What an incredible, warm, loving, humble guy.
 The south island however was a real struggle for me.
 The pass is supposed to be hop on hop off.
 I understand during peak season you need to book busses in advance.
 I had.
 However I hopped off Once at Wellington, as 1 night there is not nearly enough time to see anything, considering we got there in the afternoon.
 After this ALL OF MY BUSSES were waitlisted.
 Every morning I woke up not knowing if I was going to get on the bus.
 And even if there was space on the bus, the waitlists weren't even considered.
 Between me and 3 other girls we had to rock, paper scissors to get on the bus!
 It should be the first person on that waitlist gets on, not who won a game of rock paper scissors...
 I then got stranded in westport and had no idea when I would get bakc in the bus..I even got stranded in westport on my birthday....
 It was pretty awful.
 My friend was stuck in keiteriteri for 4 days because even if you are in the waitlist the day before and don't get in the bus, you don't get put to the front of the next waitlist, you go to the back!
 She had reschedule all her flights because of this and cost her near to £200!
 This waitlist system afdacted my whole trip.
 I was quite stressed with the whole situation.
 Only at the end of my trip when I was in wanaka did you guys put on an extra bus, even though this problem had been going on for a week and a half by then.
 I was also very disspaointed by the lack of knowledge the drivers had around the bus/ waitlist situation, and also kiwi not telling us how many people were on the waitlists!
 Surely you guys could implement a mini bus or something for the spare people left?
 Sometimes there were 8 of us waiting for a bus.
 I had a good time on kiwi experience, but that was on account of the people, not the company nor the service I received.
 I would not reccomend kiwi to others in the future until you figure out a system that prevents these mishaps.
 If you know high volumes of people are having issues with busses and you have ones available.
 Put them out right away.

-Katherine • a year ago
+Katherine • 2 years ago

 Good concept but need more than minimum time